-Gardening for the last 12 years has taught me several lessons, many of which I learned the hard way.
-In this post I share my picks for the 10 biggest vegetable gardening mistakes.
-I’ll be the first to admit I’ve made most of the mistakes on this list.
+Gardening for the last 13 years has taught me several lessons, many of which I learned the hard way.
+In this post, I share my picks for the 10 biggest vegetable gardening mistakes.

 Learn from my vegetable gardening mistakes and avoid making your own.
 What lessons have you learned in the garden?
 Share in the comments below and let’s learn together.